Automattic/WP-Job-Manager/readme.txt

 * Trigger change on 'enter' when filtering jobs
 * Updated add-ons page to pull from wpjobmanager.com
 * Updated links
+* Fixed support for custom upload URLs
+* Choose/limit application method to email, url or either

 = 1.9.3 =
 * Fix email URLs.